Skip Navigation LinksValleyFeverDiagnosisOutcomes

 Not everyone needs to be tested or treated for Valley fever.
 People who do get sick with Valley fever may have symptoms like cough, fever, difficulty breathing, and fatigue that go away without any treatment.
 If you have symptoms of Valley fever that last longer than a week, talk to a doctor or healthcare provider.

 There are no over-the-counter medications to treat Valley fever.
-Since some Valley fever symptoms are like those of COVID-19 (see above) and other common illnesses, a doctor may order different tests (such as a blood test or chest x-ray) to help determine if you have Valley fever.
+Since some Valley fever symptoms are like those of other respiratory illnesses, a doctor may order different tests (such as a blood test or chest X-ray) to help determine if you have Valley fever.
 If you are diagnosed with Valley fever, your doctor will determine if you need treatment.

 There are medications to treat Valley fever called “antifungals”, but not everyone needs them.
 Some people may need to take antifungal medication for months or even years if they have severe disease or certain health conditions that weaken the immune system.
 People who may need antifungals include: